 * If any face to face or live webinar sessions are missed (under exceptional circumstances only) the student will be required to complete adequate ‘make up’ tasks as set by the teacher for that class, including but not limited to viewing of any recordings of the class session (where available), and answering reflective questions set by the teacher.
 An additional cost will be incurred by the student for these sessions.

-The fee for this Module is $1750, which involves 100+ hours of training, including:
+This Module involves 100+ hours of training, and gives you:

 - 70 hours of classes (face to face and online)

 - 2 hours of individual Mentoring with your Program Mentor

 - resources to facilitate 30+ hours of self-directed learning

 - reading material and other learning tools